berkeley-abc/abc/lsv/pa1/README.md

  1. The BLIF file.
  2. Results of `show` and `show_bdd`.

-### 2. [ABC Boolean Function Representations] (10%)
+### 2. [ABC Boolean Function Representations]
+(10%)
 In ABC there are different ways to represent Boolean functions.
 (a) Compare the following differences with the four-bit adder example.
-1. logic network in AIG (by command `aig`) vs. structurally hashed AIG (by command `strash` )
+1. logic network in AIG (by command `aig`) vs. structurally hashed AIG (by command `strash`)
 2. logic network in BDD (by command `bdd`) vs. collapsed BDD (by command `collapse`)

 (b) Given a structurally hashed AIG, find a sequence of ABC commands to covert it to a logic network with node function expressed in sum-of-products (SOP).

-### 3. [Programming ABC] (80%)
+### 3. [Programming ABC]
+(80%)
 Write a procedure in ABC to print the unate information for each node, whose function is expressed in the SOP form, in a given Boolean network.
-Integrate this procedure into ABC, so that running command `lsv_print_sopunate` would invoke your code.
+Integrate this procedure into ABC, so that running command `lsv_print_sopunate` will invoke your code.

 We say that a variable *x* is *positive unate* (respectively *negative unate*) in the SOP expression *F* of a function *f* if all its appearances in *F* occur in the form of the positive literal *x* (respectively *negative literal x'*).
 Moreover, a variable *x* is called *binate* in *F* if both of its positive and negative literals appear in *F*.

-As an example, for node `n1` with it function expressed in the SOP formula
+As an example, for node `n1` with its function expressed in the SOP formula

 ab'c + acd + a'b'd,